beakbahama/log/docs/time-is-freedom.md

 We extend an invitation to your offices to discuss these proposals further.
 We are eager to explore how we can integrate our visions and work collaboratively on this path-breaking journey.
 The potential for this partnership to create a lasting impact on American society and beyond is immense, and we are committed to supporting every step of this transformative endeavor.

 **An Enduring Invitation:**
-This proposal extends an invitation to both Joe Biden and Kamala Harris that goes beyond their current tenure in the executive branch of the United States.
+This proposal extends an invitation to both Joe and Kamala that goes beyond their current tenure in the executive branch of the United States.
 It is an invitation to join the Global Institution and to continue leading the US—and indeed the world—toward a new way forward.
-Whether or not Vice President Harris wins the upcoming election and despite President Biden stepping down in January 2025, this proposal offers both the opportunity to remain pivotal members of the global community.
+Whether or not Vice President Kamala wins the upcoming election and despite President Joe stepping down in January 2025, this proposal offers both the opportunity to remain pivotal members of the global community.
 By joining forces with the GI, you can continue to advance the visionary ideas initiated during your time in office, working diligently to bring these to fruition on a global scale.
 This is not merely a collaboration for today but an ongoing partnership that seeks to harness your leadership and dedication to improve the world, transcending the limits of political office.

 **Time is Freedom:**
 In the spirit of the foundational truths upon which this nation was built, we hold that all humans are born free.
 Yet, true freedom is not merely the absence of physical restraints but the presence of opportunities to live a fulfilled and joyful life.
 The incessant demands of modern work and the stress they entail can be as constricting as any chain.
 The "Time Is Money" initiative acknowledges these invisible bonds by seeking to eliminate unnecessary corporate-induced hassles.
 Similarly, the GI proposes to liberate our citizens even further from the burden of constant work.